constructoocss/construct.oocss/README.md

         .
     }

-Used to change the default background-color on each color skin.
+Used to set the default background-color on each color skin.

 __3. $swatch-forecolor__